moushni210/C_Programs/Control structures.md

         return 0;
 }
 ```
-## 26.Write a C program to count the number of vowels in a string.
+## 26.Write a C program to count the number of vowels in a string using for loop.
 ```c
 #include <stdio.h>
 int main()